Case: Focus on a specific discipline within the work field of Campaign Design.

 Motivation

-When you’re not straight—which is often seen as the “norm”—it feels like you have to come out, not just once, but over and over again.
-I’ve experienced some interesting reactions throughout my journey, and some responses even made me question my sexuality all over again.
-Is it hard to choose?
-Is this just a phase?
-Do I have a preference, and if so, what does that say about me?
+When you’re not straight - which is often seen as the “norm” - it feels like you have to come out again and again.
+I’ve experienced some interesting reactions throughout my journey, and some responses even made me question my sexuality all over again: Is it a phase?
+Am I confused?

 Final posters